 Calculus Readiness Assessment:

-Students who plan to enroll in MATH 231 Calculus I must take Wheaton College’s Calculus Readiness Assessment.
-The Calculus Readiness Assessment (CRA) is a dynamic, online assessment that evaluates students’ strengths in arithmetic, algebra, and other pre-calculus skills.
+Students who plan to enroll in MATH 231 Calculus I must have Wheaton College credit for MATH 131 Precalculus or must score 75 or above on Wheaton College's Calculus Readiness Assessment (CRA).
+Without credit for MATH 131 Precalculus, students may register for MATH 231 Calculus I but will not be allowed to remain if they do not meet the benchmark of 75 before the first class period.
+The Calculus Readiness Assessment is a dynamic, online assessment that evaluates students’ strengths in arithmetic, algebra, and other pre-calculus skills.
 We will allow up to 3 hours for the test but it is typically completed in 60-90 minutes.
-It is accessible with a Wheaton student login at http://portal.wheaton.edu > New Undergrad Student > New Student Checklist.
-The assessment has a $15 fee, charged to a credit card.
+There is a link to the Calculus Readiness Assessment on the Wheaton College student portal.
+There is a short video to help find this link.

 Computer Science Curriculum